Course

 Overview

 This course provides an opportunity for students to apply kinesiology classroom knowledge and theory in practice.
-This is the second of two required fieldwork courses for the Post-Degree Diploma in Kinesiology.
-Students will continue to build on skills and topics covered in SPSC 4301 and will be introduced to practitioner practices and research applications.
-During the lecture portion of the course, students will learn foundational knowledge and skills relevant to the profession of kinesiologist.
-Within their field placement, students will be paired with a practicing kinesiologist.
-In this setting, students will apply foundational knowledge learned in lectures, and practice and refine foundational skills learned in lecture.
+This is one of two required fieldwork courses for the Post-Degree Diploma in Kinesiology.
+During the lecture portion of the course, students learn foundational knowledge and skills relevant to the profession of kinesiologist.
+Within their field placement, students are paired with a practicing kinesiologist.
+In this setting, students apply foundational knowledge learned in lectures, and practice and refine foundational skills learned in lecture.
+Field placements take place outside of scheduled class hours.

 • Occupational and workplace awareness